-William is a partner and co-heads the Dispute Resolution and Insolvency & Restructuring departments.
+William is a partner, head of the Dispute Resolution department and co-head of the Insolvency & Restructuring department.

-William deals with all contentious corporate and personal insolvency matters, assisting office holders pursue antecedent claims including transactions at undervalue, preferences, misfeasance claims, possession proceedings and disputes concerning beneficial interests in residential property.
+William deals with all contentious corporate and personal insolvency matters, assisting office holders pursue claims against directors and shareholders of insolvent companies, or individuals.
+William has developed a particular specialism (supported by several recent reported authorities) in recovering unlawful dividends and/or unauthorised remuneration from shareholders and/or directors.
+In addition, William advises on antecedent claims including transactions at undervalue, preferences, misfeasance claims, possession proceedings and disputes concerning beneficial interests in residential property.

 Outside of work, William is passionate about sport, music, travel and his family.
 Time permitting, William surfs, plays golf, football and tries to keep fit in the gym and on the road bike.
 His 3 children also keep William busy supporting and travelling to their football matches most weekends.